telerik/blazor-docs/components/multiselect/filter.md

 By default, the filtering is debounced with 150ms.
 Configure that with the [`DebounceDelay`]({%slug multiselect-overview%}#parameters) parameter of the component.

+## Persist Filter

+By default, the filter value will be cleared when the user selects an item.
+You can configure the MultiSelect to keep the filter value upon selection.
+This can be useful if you want to allow the user select multiple values that match the same filtering criteria (for example, select several people with the same last name).

+To keep the filter upon selection, set the `PersistFilterOnSelect` parameter to `true`.
+It only applies when `Filterable="true"` and `AutoClose="false"`.

 ## Filtering Example

 >caption Filtering in the MultiSelect